 Sync a new recording

-1. Link the recording
+1. Link or Upload the recording

 To start synchronizing an audio recording, open the score in our web editor, and click on the arrow next to the play button and choose Add a recording or Manage recordings and choose Add a recording.